-My work focuses on issues related to sustainability, research, gender, technological advancements, adaptation and resilience.
-I have a keen interest in the recovery of aquaculture in the Tohoku region, following the Great East Japan Earthquake and Tsunami of March 11th, 2011.
+My work is based around issues related to sustainability, research, gender, technological advancements, adaptation and resilience.
+I have a keen interest in the recovery of aquaculture in the Tohoku region following the Great East Japan Earthquake and Tsunami of March 11th, 2011.
 As a writer, I also provide news stories, features and reports from Japan for national and international seafood and fisheries media.

 While living in Tokyo between 2006 and 2017, I worked as a writer on Japan’s aquaculture and marine-related subjects, in particular scuba diving.
 My blog began in 2011 as a comprehensive guide to diving in Japan.
 I have enjoyed exploring Japan’s waters extensively, and became a certified Dive Master in August 2015.